-A new mild but intense expedition through Mauritania, a vanguard safe itinerary that joins real adventure during the day and a cozy hotel in the evening.
-The itinerary starts in Nouakchott, the capital, and continues to Banc d’Arguin, one of the three major migratory bird sanctuaries on earth, with two million of birds is the largest in Africa.
-On a shallow and calm Atlantic Ocean, sheltered by large sand banks, we will sail silently on a wooden local Felucca to the bird sites.
+A new mild but intense expedition through Mauritania, a vanguard-safe itinerary that joins real adventure during the day and a cozy hotel in the evening.
+The itinerary starts in Nouakchott, the capital, and continues to Banc d’Arguin, one of the three major migratory bird sanctuaries on earth, with two million birds is the largest in Africa.
+On a shallow and calm Atlantic Ocean, sheltered by large sandbanks, we will sail silently on a wooden local Felucca to the bird sites.

 From the ocean to the mountains, finding our way through spectacular dune chains.
 In the Adrar massif, surrounded by yellow sand, crossing an absolute arid universe.
-We will discover lush oases hidden in canyons, gardens shaded by palm groves and typical conical grass roofs adobe villages.
+We will discover lush oases hidden in canyons, gardens shaded by palm groves, and typical conical grass roofs in adobe villages.

-Spend a whole day experiencing Chinguetti magical atmosphere, one of the best conserved oases in the whole Sahara.
-The ancient stone village date back to the XIII century, when Chinguetti was the seventh holiest city of Islam and main caravan centre.
+Spend a whole day experiencing Chinguetti’s magical atmosphere, one of the best-conserved oases in the whole Sahara.
+The ancient stone village date back to the XIII century, when Chinguetti was the seventh holiest city of Islam and the main caravan center.
 In the ancient quarter, the Ksar, stands a white stone mosque considered the second ancient, still operating, in the whole Islamic world, a remarkable example of Arab-Berber architecture.
-We will pay a visit at two main collections of manuscripts, stroll in traditional alleys and stone buildings.
-After dinner in our cosy guest house we will be invited to a local celebration: at dusk, around the fire, the silence of the desert will be interrupted by the rhythm of drums, women singing and dances.
+We will pay a visit to two main collections of manuscripts, and stroll in traditional alleys and stone buildings.
+After dinner in our cozy guest house, we will be invited to a local celebration: at dusk, around the fire, the silence of the desert will be interrupted by the rhythm of drums, women singing, and dances.

 Crossing of dunes to reach Ouadane.
 Founded in 1147, is the remotest oasis in Mauritania, the last outpost before the total emptiness… We will leave our convoy of 4×4 vehicles for a more traditional transport: riding camels, as the locals do, the less invasive way to join a remote nomadic camp and be invited to the traditional tea ceremony.

-Beyond Ouadane, to discover the Guelb er Richât an enormous natural structure, called for his shape, the “Eye of Africa”.
-Composed by a dome surrounded by three concentrical rock rings, the largest with a diameter of 40 Km is a geological mystery.
+Beyond Ouadane, to discover the Guelb er Richât an enormous natural structure called for his shape, the “Eye of Africa”.
+Composed of a dome surrounded by three concentrical rock rings, the largest with a diameter of 40 Km is a geological mystery.
 Recent theories explain it as the remains of a giant volcano.

-The expedition will end with Nouakchott fishing harbour, a spot of colorful black Africa at the southern edge of the Sahara: hundreds of wooden pirogues ready to the defy the Ocean, brave fishermen selling the catch of the day to the market …
+The expedition will end with Nouakchott fishing harbor, a spot of colorful black Africa at the southern edge of the Sahara: hundreds of wooden pirogues ready to defy the Ocean, brave fishermen selling the catch of the day to the market.

 As introduction to the history and culture of the country, visit to the interesting National Museum which displays archeology, artifacts, costumes and textiles from prehistory to the present days.
 Unique the pictures taken during excavations of Aoudaghost, the northern trading town and better conserved site of the legendary Ghana Empire.
 Ghana was the oldest Empire and Kingdom known in Black Africa.
 Dated from the 6th century, the empire was located in the actual southern east of Mauritania.
 At that time from Aoudaghost, starts the caravan carrying gold to North Africa.